 The other method of sealing criminal records is referred to as Non-Disclosure.

 Preventing the access of criminal records by people outside of law enforcement is the main function of a Certificate of Non-Disclosure and it is available for felony and misdemeanor criminal records.
-If a defendant has completed the terms of their probation following deferred adjudication, and criminal charges have been dismissed, a person may qualify for Non-Disclosure.
+If a defendant has completed the terms of their probation following deferred adjudication, and criminal charges were dismissed, a person may qualify for Non-Disclosure.

-Felony Criminal Record Sealing: A convicted felon can file a petition for a Certificate of Non-Disclosure five years after they’ve completed their community supervision (also referred to as probation/deferred adjudication).
+A convicted felon can file a petition for a Certificate of Non-Disclosure five years after they’ve completed their community supervision (also referred to as probation/deferred adjudication).

 - Abuse of a Corpse